legendum/rediservice/README.md

   db: 3                           // an optional Redis database number });

-textExample.run({
+textExample.run(/text/, {
   debug: true,                    // an optional debug flag for verbose logging
-  custom: 'my value'              // a custom flag used by the service 'options' });
+  custom: 'my value'              // an optional flag also passed into 'options' });
 ```

 Yes, it's that simple.
-When `run` is called with no argument, all the services are run.
-When run is called with a String or RegExp argument, then only services that match the argument are run.
+When `run` is called with no first argument, all the services are run.
+When run is called with a String or RegExp first argument, then only services that match the argument are run.
 The second form is useful for testing (see below).
+A second argument allows you to pass options to the services that are being run, for example `{debug: true}` to enable verbose logging.

 ### 4. Test the two microservices